DaliaBasa/Active-Directory/ActiveDirectory.md

 - Direectory System Agent (DSA) - A collection of services and processes that run on each domain controller and provide access to the data store.
 The data store is the physical store of directory data located on a hard disk. </br>
 - Data Source Name (DSN) - A symbolic name that applications use to request a connection to an ODBC Data Source, it represents the ODBC connection.
 DSN stores the connection details when making connection to the ODBC.
 - Line of Business (LOB) - a general term which refers to a product or a set of related products that serve a particular customer transaction or business need.
 One of the set of critical computer applications perceived as vital to running an enterprise.
+- The Local Security Authority (Domain Policy) Remote Protocol (LSAD) - Used to manage various machine and domain security policies.
+All versions of Windows NT operating system–based products, in all configurations, implement and listen on the server side of this protocol.
+However, not all operations are meaningful in all configurations. </br>
 - Namespace (NS) - Unique naming based on hierarchy and logic. </br>
 - Naming Context (NC) - A set of objects organized as a tree, referenced by a DSName.
 A contiguous Active Directory subtree that is replicated on one or more domain controllers in a forest (Directory Partition).
 - Naming Context Replica - A variable containing a tree of objects whose root object is identified by some naming context (NC).